CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 $ docker run hello-world
 ```

+The first time you run this command, Docker will look for a local, previously downloaded version of the “hello-world” image.
+You should see a message that Docker was “Unable to find image 'hello-world:latest' locally”.
+It will then attempt to download the image from the Docker Hub.

 All going well, you should get some words in your terminal like this.

     Hello from Docker!